marios-gnk/monte-carlo-simulation/README.md

 This repository contains an academic project completed as part of the course **Computational Statistics**.

 ## 📖 Overview
-The project consists of five main computational experiments that focus on the implementation and analysis of Monte Carlo simulation techniques for generating random variables from complex probability distributions.
+The project consists of five main computational experiments that focus on the implementation and analysis of Monte Carlo simulation techniques for generating random variables from non-trivial probability distributions.

 It includes custom implementations of: